chrisgilbertjr/spring/README.md

 __UNIX:__ The UNIX build system is in the works.
 I will using be Cmake, and will have a CMakeLists file up within a few days.

 __MAC OSX:__ Mac will also be supported once the UNIX build is working.
 You can use Cmake if you like, but i will be adding an xcode project in the future.
 I will also have to update some OpenGL code in order for demos to be ran, so this might take a while longer.

+# Documentation
+At the moment, the only place to get documentation on the code is the code itself.
+I will be working on getting doxygen documentation setup and included with the project once builds for all platforms are complete.